Jh123x/GoTest/README.md

 # GoTest
 A faster testing library using generics

+## Goals
+1. Faster debugging (Different types will be flagged up during compile time)
+2. Faster testing (No use of `reflect` to check types)